Doppelganger (disinformation campaign): Russian invasion of Ukraine

-Doppelgänger's fake websites push false stories that are critical of Ukrainian president Volodymyr Zelenskyy, U.S. president Joe Biden and the White House's Ukraine policy.
+Doppelgänger's fake websites push false stories that are critical of Ukrainian president Volodymyr Zelenskyy, former U.S. president Joe Biden and the White House's Ukraine policy.

 In June 2023, French authorities announced they had uncovered a Doppelgänger campaign to target several French daily newspapers such as Le Figaro, Le Parisien, Le Monde and 20 minutes, as well as the Ministry of Foreign Affairs.
 The campaign created copycat websites of the newspapers, using them to promote pro-Russian content, including a fake Le Monde article titled "French Minister supports the murder of Russian soldiers in Ukraine".
 A fake Ministry of Foreign Affairs website was also created, including a fake announcement for a 1.5% tax on "every monetary transaction" to finance military support for Ukraine.

 Despite its discovery and denunciation, Operation Doppelgänger continued.
 In August 2023, Meta's security report stated that Doppelgänger was targeting a new country: the United States.
 In the summer of 2023, Russian services copied the websites of Fox News, The Washington Post and the NATO website.

 In November 2023, researchers identified a disinformation campaign linked to Doppelgänger on Facebook.
 The campaign pushed ads with pictures of celebrities such as Taylor Swift, Beyoncé, Justin Bieber and others alongside fake pro-Russian and anti-Ukrainian quotes.